jdw-heaven/Linear_Algebra/Heisenberg_model/README.md

 \end{aligned}
 $$

-I can't fully understand these, so I find another definition in NTNU johnof's personal webpage[^2]:
+I can't fully understand these, so I find another definition in NTNU johnof's personal webpage[^2]

 > Let us next investigate the amount of magnetic order in the system.
 Thus we need to identify an order parameter for antiferromagnetic order.
 Note that the magnetization $M = (1/N)\sum _{i} \left\langle \mathbf{S_{i}} \right\rangle $can not be used since it is zero in the presence of antiferromagnetic order, because the two sublattices give equal-magnitude but opposite-sign contributions to $ M $.
 Instead the natural order parameter is the so-called sublattice magnetization, defined by averaging $ \left\langle \mathbf{S_{i}} \right\rangle $ only over the sites of one of the two sublattices.
 Without loss of generality, let’s pick sublattice A, where the putative ordering is in the z direction.
 The magnitude of the sublattice magnetization is thus :
 > $M_{A} = \frac{1}{N_{A}}\sum_{j \in A} \left\langle S_{j}^{z} \right\rangle $

-I'll use this formula to try to calculate $M$.

 [^1]:Sandvik, Anders W. “Finite-Size Scaling of the Ground-State Parameters of the Two-Dimensional Heisenberg Model.”
 Physical Review B, vol. 56, no. 18, Nov.
 1997, pp. 11678–90.
 Crossref, https://doi.org/10.1103/physrevb.56.11678.

 [^2]:https://folk.ntnu.no/johnof/magnetism-2016.pdf

+[^3]:Isaev, Leonid, Gerardo Guzman Ortiz, Jagiellonian University, Bloomington, In, Usa, Instituto de Estructura de la Materia Csic, Madrid and Spain..
+“Hierarchical mean-field approach to the J 1 -J 2 Heisenberg model on a square lattice.”
+Physical Review B 79 (2008): 024409.

 ## mean-field method
 首先，需要明确的是，我们一下的讨论完全是基于自旋为1/2的情况来的；因此，需要明确下述所有具体公式的适用范围。